lllhys/bilibili_spider/README.md

 # bilibili_spider
-A bilibili distribute spider project about uploader's following relationship
+A bilibili distribute spider project about uploader's following relationship.
+In this project, we crawling uploader's basic information about face image, fans number, followinger number and even more.
+So you can use these information to do some visilization works.

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 [![license](https://img.shields.io/github/license/:user/:repo.svg)](https://github.com/llllhy/bilibili_spider/blob/master/LICENSE)

 # Features
  - Use Scrapy-redis to build up distribute feature.